-Sign name Sign reference Old sign reference Illustration Requirements for use HIDDEN QUEUE WG12 PW-64 HIDDEN QUEUE This sign is normally only erected in advance of a working space where queues of vehicles (which have been delayed by roadworks or a temporary event) occur in a situation where they are hidden by road curvature or alignment from approaching vehicles.
-It is to be used in conjunction with a T2A/B (TW-2/TW-2B) advance warning sign.
-STOP / GO paddle RP4 TW - 33 STOP These signs may only be used by personnel that have been trained as MTCs by the STMS.
+Sign name Sign reference Illustration Requirements for use STOP / GO paddle RP4 RP41 RP42 STOP GO SLOW These signs may only be used by personnel that have been trained as MTCs by the STMS.
 Refer to subsection C10.2 Stop/go operations (manual traffic control).
-RP41 TW - 33 GO The RP4 may be combined with either the RP41 Go or the RP42 SLOW paddle.
-MTCs using these paddles must have the following signs in advance: RP42 None SLOW T1A/B (TW-1) ROAD WORKS TA2 (TW-15) manual traffic control, and TG1 (RG-4) speed limit - TEMPORARY signs (30km/h or less).
-PASS WITH CARE TV4 and RD6L TV4 and TW - 34 (L/R) PASS WITH CARE This sign advises road users to take care whilst passing.
+The RP4 may be combined with either the RP41 Go or the RP42 SLOW paddle.
+MTCs using these paddles must have the following signs in advance: T1A/B ROAD WORKS TA2 manual traffic control, and TG1 speed limit - TEMPORARY signs (30km/h or less).
+PASS WITH CARE TV4 and RD6L TV4 and RD6R TV4 PASS WITH CARE PASS WITH CARE PASS WITH CARE This sign advises road users to take care whilst passing.
 It is mounted on the rear of shadow and work vehicles involved in temporary mobile operations.
-RD6R The RD6L (RG-17) or RD6R (RG-34) sign may be omitted when the vehicle is fitted with an arrow board. $\mathbf{<}$ CARE Where a vehicle in a mobile operation is constantly changing position in the lane and it is impractical to frequently change the RD6L/R (RG-17/34) sign, this component may be omitted.
-Bridge end markers 3 TCD Rule W2O-5.1 This sign is used to mark the narrowest part on the left side of bridges and similar end hazards such as barriers or barrier terminals.
-TCD Rule W2O-5.2 This sign is used to mark the narrowest part on the right side of bridges and similar end hazards such as barriers or barrier terminals.
-Hazard marker TCD Rule W2O-4 Used to mark service poles and other isolated hazards such as flared barrier terminals.
+The RD6L or RD6R sign may be omitted when the vehicle is fitted with an arrow board.
+Where a vehicle in a mobile operation is constantly changing position in the lane and it is impractical to frequently change the RD6L/R sign, this component may be omitted.
+Bridge end markers C This sign is used to mark the narrowest part on the left side of bridges and similar end hazards such as barriers or barrier terminals.
+This sign is used to mark the narrowest part on the right side of bridges and similar end hazards such as barriers or barrier terminals.
+Hazard marker Used to mark service poles and other isolated hazards such as flared barrier terminals.